The Bugatti Veyron 16.4

 Taking cues from the 90’s Bugatti prototypes, Jozef Kaban penned the car’s striking design.
 The inspiration from Giorgetto Giugiaro in the Veyron is clearly evident, although sacrifices had to be made.
 Every fluid in a Bugatti is subject to extreme heat.
 The age-old battle between stylists and engineers resulted in a car with 10 radiators.
 The engine’s coolant requires the first three.
 They are sized to fit behind the grille openings.
 Because the car has four turbochargers, each bank has an intercooler inside the intake.
 They are cooled by another large heat exchanger.
 The final three dedicated circuits are for the engine, transmission, and differential oil.
 Each one has its own inlet and outlet hiding in plain sight.

 A beautiful curve begins along the door jamb and it evolves into the car’s beltline in the rear quarter-panels.
 Almost a parabola below the waist, it allows the cockpit to be incredibly strong without sacrificing ease of entry.
 Opening the door reveals a quite spacious and elegant interior.
 Machined aluminum, carbon fiber, and leather play off of each other to create a masterpiece.
-Symmetries in even the smallest details are just part of the amazing Bugatti Veyron specs.
+Symmetries in even the smallest details are just part of what makes the Bugatti Veyron amazing.
 What sets it apart from the other cars in this price bracket is visibility.
 The ample rear glass offers a better line-of-sight than many American sports coupes.

 Bugatti Veyron Tires

 When the average enthusiast asks how much is a Bugatti Veyron, the true fanatic wants details on the rubber.
 In order to hold together at 259 mph, Michelin went back to their drawing board.
 They had patented a high-speed run-flat design in 2000, but only Bugatti could afford to produce wheels for them.
 The genius of the Michelin PAX run-flat tire design is in their conical shape.
-The Bugatti Veyron specs include an incredible cornering ability, and it is due to conical wheels.
+The Bugatti Veyron boasts an incredible cornering ability, and it is due to conical wheels.
 The outer diameter of the wheel is 18″ and over 19″ inboard.
 Consequently, the tires can only be mounted to the wheels using a proprietary machine at the factory.

 This one fact made even the wealthiest owners scratch their heads.
 If you don’t have a spare set ready to go, the tire replacement involves shipping all four to France.
 A shrewd negotiator must factor this into the Bugatti Veyron cost because nothing in the aftermarket will work.
 In keeping with the unique shape, the Bugatti Veyron tire size is also unlike any other.
 On the front wheels, you will find 265/680 R500 99 ZR(Y).
 This translates to 265mm wide, and 680mm in outside diameter.